 That being said, to make it a more keto pear pie with even fewer carbs, you could substitute a sugar alcohol such as erythritol for the coconut sugar.

 Cooking for someone with Type 1 Diabetes presents challenges.
 Let’s face it: it takes a lot of the joy out of cooking.
 Baking becomes a mathematical equation: how many carbs?
 What can I substitute to make it so my son can have a good-sized portion without needing to jack up his insulin dosage?
 It’s a constant balancing act between indulgence – which we like plenty in our family – and health.
-Many of my experiments have been disasters (my homemade sugar free jello was declared inedible), but this one worked out well enough to share.
+Many of my experiments have been disasters (my homemade sugar free jello was declared inedible), but this low carb pear tart worked out well enough to share.

 Cook time: 35 minutes